-Application for Vessel Replacement, Upgrade,
+Application for Vessel Replacement

 and Confirmation of Permit History

-You can use this application to request a vessel replacement, a vessel upgrade, or a confirmation of permit history (CPH).
+You can use this application to request a vessel replacementor a confirmation of permit history (CPH).
 Each of these actions is defined below.
 Please read this carefully and check the action(s) for which you are applying.
 You may apply for more than one action on this application.

 Which of the following actions are being requested?